neondatabase/website/content/docs/guides/vercel.md

 ## Manage integration settings

-You can manage Vercel environment variables and the default database and role used by the integration from the Neon Console.
+You can manage Vercel environment variables as well as the default database and role used by the integration from the Neon Console.

 ### Configure environment variables